A juvenile suspect is in custody after a shooting leaves 5 dead, at least 2 wounded in Raleigh, North Carolina, police say

 One of the victims killed was an off-duty Raleigh police officer, Gabriel Torres, 29, who was on his way to work, authorities said.

-The gun violence came one day after two police officers were killed and another seriously wounded while responding to a call of a domestic disturbance in Bristol, Connecticut.
+The mass shooting came one day after two police officers were killed and another seriously wounded while responding to a call of a domestic disturbance in Bristol, Connecticut.

+"Enough," President Joe Biden said in a statement Friday.
+"We've grieved and prayed with too many families who have had to bear the terrible burden of these mass shootings."

+The President added, "We must pass an assault weapons ban.
+The American people support this commonsense action to get weapons of war off our streets."

 Officials offered few details about what happened in the quiet, middle-class Raleigh neighborhood but said the crime scene extended over two miles on streets and a popular greenway.
 It ended after a long standoff during which the shooter was critically wounded.

-The other fatalities were identified as Nicole Conners, 52; Susan Karnatz, 49; Mary Marshal 35; and James Roger Thompson, 16.
+The other fatalities were identified as Nicole Conners, 52; Sue Karnatz, 49; Mary Marshal 35; and James Roger Thompson, 16.

 A police officer who was injured has been released from a hospital and another victim, Marcille Lynn Gardner, 59, is in critical condition, according to Raleigh Police Chief Estella D. Patterson.